min2ha/ukwa-site/content/target/29332/index.en.md

   "subject": "VE /VJ Day 70th Anniversary 1945-2015"
 }

-# VE 70 : Let the Memory Live on with a Story

 Royal British Legion crowd sourcing project  to gather and share stories  relating to VE & VJ Day